invertase/react-native-firebase/docs/index.md

 ]
 ```

-Next, if you are **not** using EAS Build then you must use the `expo prebuild --clean` command as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide to rebuild your app with the plugin changes.
+Next, if you are **not** using EAS Build then you must use the `expo prebuild --clean` command as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide to rebuild your app locally to include the config plugin changes.
 If this command isn't run, you'll encounter connection errors to Firebase.

 > If you are using the [Expo Tools](https://marketplace.visualstudio.com/items?itemName=expo.vscode-expo-tools) VSCode extension, the IntelliSense will display a list of available plugins, when editing the `plugins` section of `app.json`.